RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

 As suggested by the error message the solution is to modify manually the PDB-file here and make a conscious choice about which atoms to keep.
 Visualization of the relevant residue-atoms with a program like VMD is recommended.
 For a residue like valine where the multiple conformations arise due to the free rotation of the sidechain the choice of which conformation is not critical.
-If you have inspected the residue-atoms carefully and have concluded that the choice of which residue to pick is not critical you can also choose to use the
+If you have inspected the residue carefully and have concluded that the choice of which residue to pick is not critical you can also choose to use the
 option: use_higher_occupancy=True as a keyword argument to OpenMM_Modeller.
-Then ASH will keep the atom with the highest occupancy available.
+With this option active, ASH will keep the atom with the highest occupancy and delete the other.

 -----------------------------------